Warehouse Workers' Injuries Are Increasing as Employers Use Artificial Intelligence

 NEW JERSEY RETAIL WAREHOUSES

 New Jersey has experienced a surge in the establishment of retail warehouses.
 It is geographically suited for transport on the East coast and equal distance to major population centers like New York City and Philadelphia.
 It also is a central transportation hub with abundant air, land, and sea facilities.
-The State of New Jersey has reported numerous injuries of warehouse workers involving: forklift injuries, including falls and crush injuries.
+The State of New Jersey has reported numerous injuries of warehouse workers involving: forklift injuries, including falls, ergonomic hazards and crush injuries.
 Investigative reports are published online.

 NJ WORKERS’ COMPENSATION BENEFITS

 The New Jersey Legislature had many goals in mind when formulating a workers' compensation system for the state.
 In general, the goal was to relieve injured employees of paying for their own medical care and replace their lost wages with temporary and permanent disability benefits when necessary.

 It is a system based upon expeditious administration so that compensation is awarded with a minimum delay and without a requirement for proof of fault.
 The Workers' Compensation Act also provides employers with a defined liability that is limited and determinate.
 In general, the administrative system established by the Act was created both to provide a direct remedy to the employee and limit litigation against the employer.